 Hawthorn and Hibiscus Ice Pops for Beating the Heat (and Inflammation)

 Cool down with these refreshing ice pops, which are bursting with flavor and color.
-They are filled with herbs that are high in flavonoids and healthy fats to cool heat and inflammation.
+They are full of flavonoid-rich herbs and healthy fats to cool heat and inflammation.
 To make these you’ll either need ice pop molds or paper cups and popsicle sticks.

 What you’ll need…